leozhao0709/Java/java_note/SpringBoot/redis.md

 </dependency>
 ```

-## 1. config in your yml/properties file and add configure java file
+## 1. config in your yml/properties file and add configure java file for spring boot cache

 ```yml
 spring: